rolandbarrera/Curriculum-as-Code/README.md

 ### What is RAG

-The RAG (Retrieval Augmented Generation) solves the problem of AI losing context between sessions by creating a persistent knowledge base for your project.
-Without organized context materials, AI tools cannot access information beyond their training data.
+The RAG (Retrieval Augmented Generation) solves the problem of AI not having a complete understanding of you source material.
+Without orprovided context materials, AI tools cannot access information beyond their training data.

-We recommend each new curriculum project includes a `rag-materials/` folder for organizing project context materials that help AI assistants understand your specific requirements and maintain awareness across development sessions.
+We recommend each new curriculum project includes a `rag-materials/` folder for organizing project context materials that help AI assistants understand your specific source material across sessions.

 ### How It Works
-When interacting with your AI tool (Cline or ROO) you can ask it to either reference the entire rag-material/ folder or specific files within the folder to help the AI gain context on your topic.
+When interacting with your AI tool (Cline or Roo) you can ask it to either reference the entire rag-material/ folder or specific files within the folder to help the AI gain context on your topic.
 The `rag-materials/` folder and its contents become a Knowlege Base repository for your project.
 We understand that this approach to RAG is simple, yet it is effective.
 We will implememnt more advanced RAG systems in future iterations.

 **AI Integration:** Reference materials in your prompts:
 ```